 The award winners shall be chosen by a selection committee including the Dean of the Graduate and Postdoctoral Studies, the Director of the Gwenna Moss Teaching and Learning Centre, three past recipients of the award appointed by the Dean, and a representative from the Graduate Student Association.

-The CGPS nominates recipients of this award to the Canadian Association for Graduate Studies Mentorship (est 2018) recognizing graduate faculty members with a record of outstanding mentorship of graduate students under their supervision.
+The CGPS nominates recipients of this award to the Canadian Association for Graduate Studies Mentorship (est 2018).
+A national award recognizing graduate faculty members with a record of excellent mentorship of graduate students under their supervision.